sterlzbd/roda/README.md

 matchers, this matcher assumes terminal behavior, it doesn't match if there are additional segments.

+#### :method

+This matches the method of the request.
+You can provide an array to specify multiple request methods and match on any of them:

+  :method => :post matches POST
+  :method => %w'post patch' matches POST and PATCH

 #### :param

 The :param matcher matches if the given parameter is present, even if empty.